Environmental Engineering

 Recommended Timeline

-Students should use their freshmen and sophomore years to meet and interact with faculty in Environmental Engineering.
-Completing honors contracts in EVE courses is one way to do this.
-Students should aim to start an undergraduate research project their junior year in preparation for their thesis research in their senior year.
-Students should have finalized plans for their honors thesis including faculty mentor, second committee member, and research topic and scope by the end of their junior year and no later than the start of their senior year.
-The thesis research and other thesis requirements are completed during the senior year including registering for EVE 492/EVE 493.
+Students should aim to start an undergraduate research project their third year in preparation for their thesis research in their final year.
+Students will finalize plans for their honors thesis including Thesis Director, Second Committee Member, and research topic and scope by the end of their junior year and no later than the start of their senior year.
+The thesis research and other thesis requirements are typically completed during the senior year including registering for EVE 492/EVE 493.

 Other Honors Opportunities